Tuesday 27 June 2017, Manchester (UK), Thursday 6 July 2017, Birmingham (UK) and Tuesday 18 July 2017, London (UK); all 9.30am - 3.00pm

 - Dr Jane McCarthy, Visiting Fellow, The Open University

-Jane will provide an academic and theoretical overview of how children and young people experience and process grief.
+Jane will provide an academic and theoretical overview of how children and young people experience and process grief, including a vital discussion on how support workers can best communicate with bereaved young people.

 Other speakers for these crucial events will be announced shortly.